mikefreno/FlexLove/README.md

 **A comprehensive UI library providing flexbox/grid layouts, theming, animations, and event handling for LÖVE2D games.**

-FlexLöve is a lightweight, flexible GUI library for Löve2D that implements a flexbox-based layout system.
+FlexLöve is a flexible GUI library for Löve2D that implements a flexbox-based layout system.
-The goals of this project are two-fold, first, anyone with basic CSS knowledge should be able to use this library with minimal learning curve.
-Second, this library should take you from early prototyping to production.
+The goals of this project are two-fold, first, to make a UI library that anyone with basic CSS knowledge can run with a minimal learning curve, and second, to have a single library take you from early prototyping to production easily and gradually.

-## ⚠️ Development Status

-This library is under rapid, active development.
-While many features are functional, some aspects may change or have incomplete/broken implementations.

 ## Features